 This way you will not be charged unwanted talking minutes or -even worse- data just by having your phone on.

 I have to admit that sometimes I forget about this when going home to Chios.
-Only after I receive that bizarre text message saying ‘Welcome to Turkey’ and explaining the charges outside of plan (Hey, I always have a plan!) is when I swith to manual.
+Only after I received that bizarre text message saying ‘Welcome to Turkey’ and explaining the charges outside of the plan (Hey, I always have a plan!) did I switched to manual.

 On top of all, there are friends and family that have actually showed me that apart from the ‘on the go’ charges, there is a stupendous one-off charge of 6 euros when you first connect to a Turkish network.
 That depends on the network and the country you are registered at.
 But I can generalise for all countries to say this happens.
 I’ve seen it on mobiles from the US though by people that had Greece included on their plan (or a ‘booster’) as part of the EU.